 The players are mature men, many well-positioned in prestigious careers with disposable income that allows them to travel far from home and spend a week playing baseball and spending money.
 Many bring their wives and other family members, making the Roy Hobbs World Series into vacations.

-They rent cars, dine in restaurants, shop in places such as the Bell Tower Shops, Coconut Point Mall, Edison Mall and little shops scattered around the area, from Fort Myers Beach to Sanibel Island and downtown Fort Myers.
+They rent cars, dine in restaurants, shop in places such as the Bell Tower Shops, Coconut Point Mall, Edison Mall, Gulf Coast Town Center and little shops scattered around the area, from Fort Myers Beach to Sanibel Island and downtown Fort Myers.

-And Roy Hobbs’ participant surveys show that almost 20% of participants have purchased homes, condos or time-shares in Lee County over the 25-year run the tournament has had on the Southwest Florida coast.
+And Roy Hobbs’ participant surveys show that more than 20% of participants have purchased homes, condos or time-shares in Southwest Florida over the 30-year run the tournament has had on the Southwest Florida coast.

 “We consider the Roy Hobbs World Series one of our signature events,” said Jeff Mielke, executive director of the Lee County Sports Development Office.